 An Android TV box is simply a TV box running the Android operating system.
 This is the same operating system as the one running on your smartphone, tablet and millions of other devices throughout the world.
-Usually it’s a slightly older version like KitKat (Android 4.4) or Lollipop (Android 5).
-But, if you know how to use your tablet or smartphone, you can usually run most (if not all) of those apps on an Android TV box.
+If you know how to use your tablet or smartphone, you can usually run most (if not all) of those apps on an Android TV box.

 What’s the difference between an Android box and a Roku or Apple TV?

 You’ve probably heard a lot of different terminology being thrown around different sites, forums and Facebook groups: Streaming media device, TV box, IPTV box, set-top boxes, media streamer, HTPC, Kodi box, and my personal favorite the Android TV box.
 They’re all basically the same type of device – something that gets content from your home network or the Internet to your television.

 Different companies can create different skins or launchers to give it a customized look and feel.
 Generally they’re trying to make it easier to use from your living room couch, or have it look more like Netflix, which makes sense.
 Netflix is one of the world’s best streaming services, so imitating their interface makes it easier for new users to familiarize themselves with their new TV box.

 Since Android is an incredibly customizable operating system, if you don’t like the launcher that came with your device, in most cases, you can simply add a new one and start using that launcher instead.